apache/accumulo-website/pages/features.md

 tolerant manner.
 In the previous release, if the master process died in the middle of creating a table it could leave the system in an inconsistent state.
 With this new framework, if the master dies in the middle of create table it will continue on restart.
-Also the client requesting the create table operation will never know anything happened.
+Also, the client requesting the create table operation will never know anything happened.
 The framework serializes work in Zookeeper before attempting to do the work.
 Clients start a FATE transaction, seed it with work, and then wait for it to finish.
 Most table operations are executed